namtranlab/namtranlab.github.io/_posts/2025-07-04-compile-vasp-gpu-nscc.md

 toc:
-  - name: Related resource
+  - name: Load libs
     # if a section has subsections, you can add them as follows:
     # subsections:
     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
+  - name: Modify the makefile
-  - name: DeepMD-kit Installation
+  - name: Installtion
-  - name: DPGEN Installation
+  - name: Vasp script

 _styles: >
   .fake-img {